mohamedali673/SSM-crossformer-master/readme.md

 2. This is an hourly-sampled dataset with 13 dimensions.
 And we are going to use the past week (168 hours) to forecast the next day (24 hour) and the segment length is set to 6.
 Therefore, we need to run:
 ```
-python main_crossformer.py --data AirQuality --data_path AirQualityUCI.csv --data_dim 13 --in_len 168 --out_len 24 --seg_len 6
+python main_ssmcrossformer.py --data AirQuality --data_path AirQualityUCI.csv --data_dim 13 --in_len 168 --out_len 24 --seg_len 6
 ```

 3. We can evaluate the trained model by running:
 ```
-python eval_crossformer.py --setting_name Crossformer_AirQuality_il168_ol24_sl6_win2_fa10_dm256_nh4_el3_itr0 --save_pred
+python eval_ssmcrossformer.py --setting_name SSMCrossformer_AirQuality_il168_ol24_sl6_win2_fa10_dm256_nh4_el3_itr0 --save_pred
 ```
 The model will be evaluated, predicted and ground truth series will be saved in `results/Crossformer_AirQuality_il168_ol24_sl6_win2_fa10_dm256_nh4_el3_itr0`

-`main_crossformer` is the entry point of our model and there are other parameters that can be tuned.
+`main_ssmcrossformer` is the entry point of our model and there are other parameters that can be tuned.
 Here we describe them in detail:
 | Parameter name | Description of parameter |
 | --- | --- |
 | data           | The dataset name                                             |